Hoodup/SQL/README.md

 # SQL
-Holding most of my SQL files
+Holding most of my SQL files here as time goes on